 Notes

 - Vegetables – vegetables can be included in rice pilaf recipe.
-Vegetables like finely chopped mushrooms, fine diced carrots and diced celery are best.
+Vegetables like finely chopped mushrooms, fine-diced carrots, and diced celery are best.

 Leave A Reply!